For participants at SciFest

 How it works

 SciFest exhibitors come from schools, universities, companies, authorities, museums and organisations.
 The first days of the festival are dedicated to school pupils and teachers.
-On the final day, SciFest opens its doors to the public.
+On the final day, SciFest opens its doors to the public (often parents and children).

 Drop-in and workshop